jvbelenky/uv_rate_constant_model/README.md

-# uv_rate_constant_model
+# Genomic UV Susceptibility Model

-Implementation of the genomic UV susceptibility model from the Ultraviolet Germicidal Irradiation Handbook (Kowalski, 20009), chapter 4: UV Rate Constants
+Implementation of the genomic UV susceptibility model from the Ultraviolet Germicidal Irradiation Handbook (Kowalski, 20009), chapter 4: UV Rate Constants.

 Corrections from scattering and hyperchromaticity are not included.